Names

 Health, constitution.
 An odd name to give a street running alongside two cemeteries, but why not?
 Health is not always good… The Tallinna Lastehaigla (Tallinn Children’s Hospital, formerly the Balti Raudtee Eesti Raudteekonna Haigla, Balto-Estonian railway association hospital) is at No.28.

-Note: all author proceeds from this book go to Tallinna Lastehaigla Toetusfond (Tallinn Children’s Hospital Foundation, set up to aid purchase medical equipment).
+All author proceeds from the print version will go to the Tallinna Lastehaigla Toetusfond (Tallinn Children’s Hospital Foundation) set up to aid purchase medical equipment).

 Tihase (Tihane)